brogers5/chocolatey-package-openrgb.portable/DESCRIPTION.md

 ## Package Notes

+OpenRGB has historically depended on [WinRing0](https://github.com/QCute/WinRing0), an unmaintained kernel-mode driver that has enabled the I2C and SMBus access required for interfacing with compatible graphics cards, RAM modules and motherboards.
+This driver contains a [known security vulnerability](https://nvd.nist.gov/vuln/detail/CVE-2021-41285), has since been included in [Microsoft's vulnerable driver blocklist](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/app-control-for-business/design/microsoft-recommended-driver-block-rules#vulnerable-driver-blocklist-xml), and may be flagged by anti-malware engines as riskware.

+Users are **strongly recommended** to transition to a build that uses PawnIO instead.

+If you must use WinRing0 (e.g. for 32-bit OS support, legacy plugin compatibility, etc.), this may require [disabling the Microsoft vulnerable driver blocklist](https://support.microsoft.com/en-us/windows/device-security-in-the-windows-security-app-afa11526-de57-b1c5-599f-3a4c6a61c5e2#bkmk_coreisolation) and any of its upstream feature dependencies.

+See [OpenRGB issue #2227](https://gitlab.com/CalcProgrammer1/OpenRGB/-/issues/2227) for more details.

+---

 This package may create a [shim](https://docs.chocolatey.org/en-us/features/shim) for `OpenRGB.exe`, as is typical for a portable application package.
 However, `shimgen` will create a GUI shim, which will not wait for the underlying process to exit by default.
 This may cause issues with displaying console output when using the command-line interface.
 Users requiring this functionality should pass the `--shimgen-waitforexit` switch to ensure the shim behaves correctly.

 ---